 What Laser Type Would Give the Best Results for AKN Patients?

-As noted earlier, tissue penetration depth is a critical factor.
+As noted earlier, the tissue penetration depth is a critical factor.
 The laser energy must be able to penetrate vertically downward through the individual bump and continue to reach the bottom of the hair follicle.

-We consider the Nd:YAG laser to be an ideal choice since it is able to reach a depth of 7mm.
-Hence, it would penetrate the 2mm lesion above the skin’s surface and 5mm below, which is the average length of most hair follicles.
+We consider the Nd: YAG laser an ideal choice since it can reach a depth of 7mm.
+Hence, it would penetrate the 2mm lesion above the skin’s surface and 5mm below the average length of most hair follicles.

-How Should Laser for Acne Keloidalis Nuchae Be Applied to Avoid Patchiness on the Back of the Head – Introducing the Concept of Treatment Zones
+How Should Laser for Acne Keloidalis Nuchae Be Applied to Avoid patchiness on the Back of the Head – Introducing the Concept of Treatment Zones

-Rather than applying the laser strictly to each individual AKN bump, we developed the novel concept of treating entire regions.
+Rather than applying the laser strictly to each AKN bump, we developed the novel concept of treating entire regions.
 We outlined specific treatment zones based on the severity of AKN spread.

 In the most common patient cases, the lesions reside as a cluster in the lower part of the scalp.
 Based on our concept of treatment zones, the laser would be applied to all hair follicles within these confines, not just the ones giving rise to actual bumps.